Easy Sandwich Bread Recipe

 • I recommend kneading by hand because you are much less likely to over-knead and add too much flour.
 If you are using a stand mixer, you’ll have to watch it carefully to ensure you get the right texture.
 You’re looking for a slightly tacky, smooth dough that doesn’t stick to your hands.

-How to Make Homemade Bread
+How to Make Homemade Sandwich Bread

 If you’re new to this process, I’d recommend making this by hand and forgoing the stand mixer.
 You want to be able to feel the dough and not accidentally over-knead it (which can be easy to do when using a machine).
 All increments and specific instructions are located in the actual bread recipe card at the bottom of this post.

-Proof Yeast
+1. Proof Yeast

 Stir warm water, active dry yeast and honey together until dissolved.
 Set aside 5-10 minutes to bubble and foam.
 It should start creating bubbles within 5 minutes.
 If it doesn’t seem to be doing anything, your water may have been too hot OR the yeast is expired.
-Throw away and try again with cooler water and/or fresh yeast.
+Throw away and try again with fresh yeast.

-Form the Bread Dough
+2. Form the Bread Dough

-DO NOT pour entire amount of flour onto dough and try to knead it in.
+*DO NOT pour entire amount of flour onto dough and try to knead it in.
 YOU WILL get a tough, dry dough.
 Just go little by little to get the texture you’re looking for.
+You may have leftover flour due to many different reasons (humidity, flour brand, the way you measure the flour) and that’s completely normal.

-Rise, Form into Loaves, Rise Again
+3. Rise, Form into Loaves, Rise Again

-Bake Your Bread & Enjoy!
+4. Bake Your Bread & Enjoy!

 Sliced white bread

+The options are just about endless when it comes to storing this white sandwich bread.
 The best way to store this bread is in an airtight container or plastic bag in the fridge.
 While it’s fine to keep on the counter or in the cupboard at room temperature, you will definitely notice mold a lot sooner than if kept in the fridge.
 Shelf life on the counter is about 3 days.
 Shelf life in the refrigerator is 5 days.
 See notes below on freezing.

-When and How to Freeze
+When and How to Freeze Bread

 There are two options for freezing this bread: before baking and after baking.